-A Bachelor of Science (BS) in Accounting degree from Grand Canyon University will prepare graduates to work in various roles related to accounting.
-The rigorous coursework ensures that students pursuing an accounting degree are well-versed in understanding the theories and procedures needed to be successful accountants.
-Students will grow in an array of skills and knowledge including:
+A Bachelor of Science (BS) in Accounting degree from Grand Canyon University (GCU) can prepare you to work in various roles related to accounting.
+The rigorous coursework will teach you to become well-versed in understanding the theories and procedures needed to be an accountant.
+You will be taught an array of skills and knowledge in areas including:

 - Job order costing systems

 - Financial statements preparation

-The Colangelo College of Business at Grand Canyon University prides itself on ensuring that graduates are well-rounded in their fields.
-As such, the bachelor’s accounting program requires that students meet competencies across five domains.
+The Colangelo College of Business at GCU prides itself on teaching graduates to meet competencies across five domains.